Fologram/twinbuild.docs/twinbuild-for-rhino/index.md

 Use the Rhino curve piping properties to create low polygon mesh pipes from curve geometry.
 Run the _ExtractPipedCurve_ command to extract the mesh object from the preview of the curve pipe.
 This object can then be published with with the rest of the model as normal.

-### Publishing Text
+### Publishing Text Dots

-Twinbuild does not export Rhino's Text or Dot objects.
-Text objects need to be converted to curve or Mesh geometry to export and view on the HoloLens.
-Text can be converted to curves using the _Explode_ command.
-If you wish to view the text as a solid surface, select the exploded curves and use the _PlanarSrf_ to create a planar surface model.
-Then use the _Mesh_ command to create a low poly mesh from this surface.
-Delete the surface geometry before publishing.

-Dots can be converted to Text objects using the _ConvertDot_ command, after which you can follow the steps above.
+Twinbuild supports Rhino text and annotations but does not support Text Dots.
+Dots can be converted to Text objects using the _ConvertDot_ command if necessary.

-### Unsupported Objects

-Text, Lights, Dimensions and Hatches are not currently supported natively in Twinbuild.
-Text can be meshed before publishing using the steps outlined above.
-Remove any geometry in the model that will not be used in the holographic application (e.g. superficial elements like models of people, trees etc).
-Remove any materials with textures to simplify the experience for the end user.